najnesnaj/pinetime-zephyr/manual/RTC.rst

 ********

 This sample application "clock" uses the RTC0 timer.
-It uses the counter driver.
+It uses the counter driver. (based on the alarm sample)

+Basically an interrupt is set to go off after 1 second.
+The number of seconds is incremented and the interrupt is launched again.

 It will serve as a building block for a "time of the day" clock.